-Why Adopt A Cat From A Charity In London?
+Where To Adopt A Cat In London

 As clever, cute and comforting animals, cats are the pet of choice for many millions of British households.
 In fact, nearly 20% of people in the UK currently own a cat.
 Sadly, though, not all felines are given the safe and loving homes they deserve.
 There are many stray cats out there roaming alone, as well as those that are unfortunately mistreated, or that end up abandoned by their owners for a wide variety of reasons.
 In many cases, people simply can no longer look after their pets and have no choice but to give them up for adoption.